tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

   - Parks & Recreation: The community features green spaces such as Templegreen Park and Templewood Park.
 Nearby, residents have access to the Village Square Leisure Centre, which offers swimming, fitness, and recreational activities.
   - Schools: Temple has a number of schools, including Annie Foote School and Father Scollen School, making it family-friendly.
   - Healthcare: The Peter Lougheed Centre is the nearest hospital, providing full medical services.
+  - Working-class communities close to transit and employment hubs like the airport.

 - **Housing and Construction Timeline**
   - Development: Most homes in Temple were built during the 1970s and 1980s, as part of Calgary’s suburban expansion during that period.